jeremy-collette/midistar/README.md

 'pkg-version' is the version of the .deb package that you installed.
 You can find the version in the file name of the package.

-If you have downloaded the midistar source instead of a release, please note that the 'config.cfg' file will not be created until midistar has been built.
-It is recommended to use absolute paths instead of relative paths in configuration settings.
+If you are building midistar from scratch, please note that the 'config.cfg' file will not be created until midistar has been built for the first time.
+Also note that it is recommended to use absolute paths instead of relative paths in configuration settings.

+### 3.2 Initial setup
+midistar requires a brief initial setup which is mostly automated.
+If you are running a copy of midistar that you built from scratch, this is already completed during build setup.
+If you are running a pre-built binary that you downloaded as a release, simply navigate to the extracted release folder and run the setup command.
+To do this, open a terminal and change directories to the extracted release folder.
+On Windows run the `setup.bat` command and on Linux/OSX run the `./setup` command.

-### 3.2 Starting from terminal
+### 3.3 Starting from terminal
+Once you have completed the initial setup as described above, you're ready to play.
 If you have downloaded a midistar release with pre-built binaries for your platform, you can start midistar with the `./run` command from a terminal that is in the midistar directory.